karolinajedrzejewskaa/karolinajedrzejewskaa/README.md

-<h1 align="center">Hi 👋, I'm Karolina!</h1>
+## 👋 **Hi, I'm Karolina!**

-<h3 align="center">Junior data analyst passionate about learning new things about data!</h3>
+Junior data analyst passionate about learning new things about data!

-<h3 align="left">On my profile you can find few projects I created during my Data Analyst formation with Wild Code School</h3>
+Passionate about technology, I decided to transition into the field of data.
+In my profile you can find few projects I created during my Data Analyst formation with Wild Code School.

-- 🔭 I’m currently working on **A platform to facilitate finding a job in Data**
+- 🔭 I’m currently working on **A platform to facilitate finding a job in Data**, collecting data using Selenium and BeautifulSoup and working on our own database.

 <h3 align="left">Connect with me:</h3>
 <p align="left">